raph5/eve-market-dump/README.md

 ## Dependecies

-mongoose 7.18 (available in deps folder) jansson 2.13.1 (available in deps folder) zlib 1.3.1 (available in deps folder)
+curl 8.15.0 (available in deps folder) jansson 2.13.1 (available in deps folder) zlib 1.3.1 (available in deps folder)
 POSIX and libc

+For convenience I am also using the __thread clang/gcc extension which requires you to build this project with clang or gcc.

 TODO: Include copyright notice